josemorareailize/AOPDemo/README.md

 We can create _Advices_ with _Point Cut_ on the same place by annotating our _Aspect Methods_ with the selected _Advice_ plus de _Point Cut_ definition.

 ```
-  //As an example we select the @Around Advice
+  //As an example we select the @Around Advice for logging updates operations.

   @Around("within(com.reailize.AOPDemo.Service.DiaryService) && @annotation(com.reailize.AOPDemo.Annotation.UpdateEntry)")
   public Object logExecutionTimeFoUpdateOperations(ProceedingJoinPoint proceedingJoinPoint) throws Throwable {}